150g is How Many Ounces? A thorough look to Metric and Imperial Conversions

 -

 Understanding Significant Figures: The accuracy of your conversion depends on the significant figures used.
 In most everyday situations, using two or three decimal places is sufficient.
-However, in scientific contexts, more significant figures may be necessary.
+That said, in scientific contexts, more significant figures may be necessary.

 Frequently Asked Questions (FAQ)